 Our costs also generally increased during these periods mainly as a result of the increase in our brokerage commission and handling charge expenses, which is primarily attributed to the increase of our trading volume, and the increase in our interest expenses in line with the expansion of our margin financing business in these periods.
 The decrease in the interest expenses from the third quarter of 2018 to the fourth quarter of 2018 was in line with the decrease in interest income during the same period.
 Our quarterly operating expenses also experienced continued increase during these periods, which was mainly due to the continuous growth of our business.
-The decrease in our quarterly operating expenses from the third quarter of 2017 to the fourth quarter of 2018 was primarily because we conducted less marketing and promotion activities.
+The decrease in our quarterly operating expenses from the third quarter of 2017 to the fourth quarter of 2017 and from the third quarter of 2018 to the fourth quarter of 2018 was primarily because we conducted less marketing and promotion activities.
 Meanwhile, all other components of our operating expenses generally continued to increase as we grew our business and expanded our user and client base.
 In particular, our research and development expenses increased substantially during these periods as we invested significantly in research and development activities to promote our technological capabilities to support our services and business operations.